How long is the program?

 Why do I book my own airfare?

 Participants come from different places, and some come to Edinburgh as part of a longer travel vacation.
-Since there are no longer discounts for group airline bookings, letting everyone get their own air ticket saves you money.
-The shortest flights to Edinburgh are direct from Boston, MA or NYC to Edinburgh, but there are often cheaper flights available on other airlines that stop in Dublin, London, or Amsterdam.
-Bringing no more than ONE carry-on and ONE personal item like a backpack is highly recommended.
-Jenny can consult on flight options and is happy to book tickets if you would prefer her to do that for you.
+Group airline bookings no longer save money; getting your own ticket does.
+Direct flights to Edinburgh are available on Delta from Boston, Atlanta, or NYC, but there are often cheaper flights available on other airlines that stop in Dublin, London, Paris, or Amsterdam.
+Please bring no more than ONE carry-on and ONE personal item, like a backpack.
+Baggage claim in Edinburgh is chaotic at this time of year.
+Jenny can consult on flight options and is happy to book tickets for you if you prefer.

 What happens when I arrive in Edinburgh?